-Born Lucky: While it's still unclear exactly what the Luck Stat actually does in the game (its only known effect is the probability of a cut-in attack), an observant admiral will notice that certain ships will have higher-than average luck.
-Those who also happen to have more than a passing knowledge of World War 2 naval battles will note that the majority of these ships either lasted to the closing months of the war (Aoba, Haruna, Ise, Hyuuga), actually survived the war (Yukikaze, Nagato, Houshou, Kitakami, Ushio), or somehow avoided or survived damage that had easily taken out their sister ships during a particular action (Hiryuu and Zuikaku) before they themselves got sunk.
+Born Lucky: While it's still unclear exactly what the Luck Stat actually does in the game (its only known effect is the probability of a "Cut-In" attack), an observant admiral will notice that certain ships will have higher-than average luck.
+Those who also happen to have more than a passing knowledge of World War 2 naval battles will note that the majority of these ships either lasted to the closing months of the war (Aoba, Haruna, Ise, Hyuuga), actually survived the war (Yukikaze, Nagato, Houshou, Jun'you, Kitakami, Ushio), or somehow avoided or survived damage that had easily taken out their sister ships during a particular action (Hiryuu, Zuikaku) before they themselves got sunk.
 Yukikaze in particular not only survived more major battles than she had any right to, but she also served as the flagship of the Taiwanese navy before finally being dismantled in 1970.
 Her luck stat of 60, higher by far than any other ship in the game, reflects this.

 Prior to her sinking, Shigure was also regarded as a miracle ship not unlike Yukikaze, for the same reasons.
 Her luck stat of 50 in her Kai 2 form (second only to Yukikaze) reflects this.